A generalization of photon sphere based on escape/capture cone: Conclusion Discussion

+Through analyses in static and spherically symmetric spacetimes with $T^\mu$ proportional to the timelike Killing field, we have seen that any photon sphere is a dark horizon if null geodesics passing slightly outside of that photon sphere with $r'=0$ reach future null infinity.
+In this sense, the dark horizon is a generalization of a ``visible'' photon sphere.
+In addition, if we adopt $T^\mu$ with nonzero radial component that represents the light source moving in radial directions, the dark horizon is located at a different position from the photon sphere.
+In this sense, the dark horizon is a further generalization of the visible photon spheres to include the relativistic beaming effect.

 The dark horizons are defined by referring to null geodesics reaching future null infinity, at which ideal observers are supposed to be distributed.
-In this sense, the locations of dark horizons are affected by the geometry not only on dark horizons but also the one far away from dark horizons.
+In this sense, the location of dark horizons are affected not only by the geometry around the dark horizons but also by that in the distant region.
 This distinguishes the concepts of the dark horizon from some of other generalizations of the photon sphere defined in terms of the local geometrical quantities, such as the extrinsic curvature (e.g. \cite{Shiromizu:2017ego,Yoshino:2019dty}).

 The dark horizons rather resemble the concept of the black room of Ref.~\cite{Siino:2021kep} in the sense that these are defined in terms of the global behavior of the null geodesics.
-Here, the black room is defined as a spacetime region such that any photon entering the black room never goes out to the outside region of it.
+Here, the black room is defined as a spacetime region such that any photon entering the black room never goes from it.
 According to this definition, photons emitted at a point on the boundary of the black room in the tangential directions to the boundary must either propagate on the boundary of the black room or fall into the black room.
 Then, if we prepare a timelike vector field $T^\mu$ which is tangent to the boundary of the maximal black room, the IDD associated with it must include the boundary of the black room.